DHowell1150/mid-mod-autumn-night-7104/README.md

 - `rails s`

+'THINGS TO REFACTOR/GET TO'
 - pagination.
-Tried `params = { affiliation: "Fire Nation", perpage: 150  }` = 0
+Tried `params = { affiliation: "Fire Nation", perpage: 150  }` = 0 results
 - affilation the same thing as where they live?
-Took in more than ONLY firenation eg  Fire Nation New Ozai (formerly) New Ozai Society Safe Nation Society"
+Took in more than ONLY firenation eg: "Fire Nation New Ozai (formerly) New Ozai Society Safe Nation Society"
 - Didn't know how to implement "If they have one" or "list of allies or "None""
 - sub divs for arrays
 - refactor view page with conditionals